 Remember that every outright position in leveraged markets must be “offset” with the opposite order in order to “close out” a position.

 This is also true for all forex positions.

 The strategies The Futures Wizard publishes with the use of options range from fundamental to more sophisticated and complex strategies.
 For a basic explanation of how we determine accuracy/profitability of our options publications, as applicable to this page, we refer you to our “Determining Prediction Success” page.

 *Some of the content of this page is duplicative of the content contained on our “Determining Prediction Success” page as well as our Disclaimer*

-Follow The Wizard… The Wizard knows the Future(s)… and the Forex.
+Follow the Wizard, The Wizard knows the Future(s), Currencies, and the Stock Markets.